 The fact is, there may actually be a tiny modicum of truth in that.

 However, if it’s done correctly, the argument above really doesn’t scratch the surface as there are a host of further considerations at stake.
 My view is that, whilst CSR clearly does represent good publicity for any company, a by-product of which may be increased brand awareness or positive associations, which could influence the consumer, this is a small price to pay in purely ethical terms for the host of benefits available.
-The fact is, companies play a fundamental role in the society in which they exist, especially if you consider impact on the local economy with job creation, resulting incomes that are the circulated, which in turn support further business growth, job creation and sense of welfare generally.
+The fact is, companies play a fundamental role in the society in which they exist, especially if you consider the impact on the local economy with job creation, resulting incomes that are the circulated, which in turn support further business growth, job creation and sense of welfare generally.
 Provided companies operate in an ethical fashion both commercially and as a responsible employer, they can and do play a very positive role in society.
 Furthermore, companies that benefit from positioning their firm in a certain location in profit terms, should then think about how to return some of these benefits back to society and especially the specific ‘community’ location that facilitated this.
 The symbiosis of this situation is further brought to light if you consider how companies may seek to benefit causes related to children or education since they may like to take a long term view on the location they may seek to rely on for a skilled workforce in future.
 I can’t imagine how even the greatest cynic out there would have an issue with that!

 Back to my earlier point, so much of this hinges upon the notion of companies doing it correctly…

 I have definitely seen examples of companies cynically jumping on the CSR bandwagon purely to score ethical points for gratuitous purposes.
-That said, by following a few steps, it’s possible to elevate a company CSR initiative way beyond this category to something far more meaningful and impactful that creates long term mutual benefit to company reputation and the communities which they are supporting.
+That said, by following a few steps, it’s possible to elevate a company CSR initiative way beyond this category to something far more meaningful and impactful that creates a long-term mutual benefit to company reputation and the communities which they are supporting.
 My view is that no-one should be taking issue with the latter category, provided it meets the following criteria:

 Based on action and not just donations

-Any company can attempt to stave of corporate guilt at festive times of the year with the odd whimsical whip round.
+Any company can attempt to stave off corporate guilt at festive times of the year with the odd whimsical whip round.
 Such transient gestures are very unlikely to bring any measurable long-term benefit.
 Real CSR comes from ‘roll the sleeve up’ action, such as evening or weekend team events helping communities actually on the front line.

 Links to company values, vision and purpose